 The experience and professionalism of our leadership is the core driver of MCRA's specialized services in regulatory, clinical, healthcare compliance, reimbursement and quality assurance.
 The team brings tremendous industry expertise, transaction leadership, and knowledge to our clients, and provides the backbone for the culture that makes our firm unique.

-Vice President Clinical and Regulatory Affairs
+Senior Vice President, Clinical & Regulatory Affairs

 MR. STIEGMAN MANAGES AND DIRECTS THE CLINICAL AND REGULATORY AFFAIRS DEPARTMENTS FOR MCRA AND ITS CLIENTS.
 Mr. Stiegman is responsible for management of approximately 15 clinical and regulatory professionals at MCRA.
 Mr. Stiegman leads the firm's regulatory submission process, strategy, analysis and development: from pre-clinical testing, to FDA submissions, to market approval and post commercialization.
 He also oversees the planning and execution of the clinical studies managed by MCRA's Clinical Research Organization.